shinnn/node-read-remove-file/README.md

 Type: `String`
 Default: `undefined` (disabled)

-The target becomes relative to this path.
-However, the directories specified in this option won't be removed.
+The target becomes relative to this path but the directories specified in this option won't be removed.

 ```javascript
 readRemoveFile('foo/bar/baz', {}, function() {